-We will receive net proceeds of approximately US\$100.5 million from this offering and the Concurrent Private Placement if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
-Assuming that we convert the full amount of the net proceeds from this offering and the Concurrent Private Placement into Renminbi, a 10% appreciation of U.S. dollar against Renminbi, from the exchange rate of RMB 6.8755 for US\$1.00 as of December 31, 2018 to a rate of RMB7.5631 to US\$1.00, would result in an increase of RMB69.1 million in our net proceeds from this offering and the Concurrent Private Placement.
-Conversely, a 10% depreciation of U.S. dollar against Renminbi, from the exchange rate of RMB 6.8755 for US\$1.00 as of December 31, 2018 to a rate of RMB6.1880 to US\$1.00, would result in a decrease of RMB69.1 million in our net proceeds from this offering and the Concurrent Private Placement.
+We estimate that we will receive net proceeds of approximately US\$75.2 million from this offering and the Concurrent Private Placement if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$6.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
+Assuming that we convert the full amount of the net proceeds from this offering and the Concurrent Private Placement into Renminbi, a 10% appreciation of U.S. dollar against Renminbi, from the exchange rate of RMB 6.8755 for US\$1.00 as of December 31, 2018 to a rate of RMB7.5631 to US\$1.00, would result in an increase of RMB51.7 million in our net proceeds from this offering and the Concurrent Private Placement.
+Conversely, a 10% depreciation of U.S. dollar against Renminbi, from the exchange rate of RMB 6.8755 for US\$1.00 as of December 31, 2018 to a rate of RMB6.1880 to US\$1.00, would result in a decrease of RMB51.7 million in our net proceeds from this offering and the Concurrent Private Placement.